Washington Union Station: Decline

 In 1967, the chairman of the Civil Service Commission expressed interest in using Union Station as a visitor center during the upcoming Bicentennial celebrations.
 Funding for this was collected over the next six years, and the reconstruction of the station included outfitting the Main Hall with a recessed pit to display a slide show presentation.
 This was officially the PAVE (Primary Audio-Visual Experience), but was sarcastically referred to as "the Pit".
 The entire project was completed, save for the parking garage, and opening ceremonies were held on Independence Day 1976.
 Due to a lack of publicity and convenient parking, the National Visitor Center was never popular.
 Financial considerations caused the National Park Service to close the theaters, end the slideshow presentation in "the Pit", and lay off almost three-quarters of the center's staff on October 28, 1978.

+During this time a replacement station for Amtrak had been built behind the Union Station concourse and under a parking garage.
+Two traffic lanes were planned but were actually only wide enough for 1-1/2 lanes.
+On observing its low ceiling and plastic chairs New Yorker magazine editor E. M. Frimbo described it as "...a bad small town bus terminal."
+Train passengers had to walk 1,900 feet from the front door to the tracks.
+The most common question asked at the Visitor Center was, "Where are the trains?"

 After the leaking roof caused the partial collapse of plaster from the ceiling in the eastern wing of the building, the National Park Service declared the entire structure unsafe on February 23, 1981, and sealed the structure to the public.